-.25 unit - Miller-Stevens
+.25 unit

 EC225 Intermediate Topics in Business

 Selected topics, with content and emphasis developed by the instructor.

 Prerequisite: Economics 201 or Economics 205.

 1 unit - Edmonds

+EC241 The Economics of Sports

 The course will examine sports economics models.
 Students will apply theory to various aspects of both collegiate and professional sports.
 Topics include (but are not limited to) wage discrimination in sports, the economics of stadiums, alumni giving and collegiate athletics, academics and collegiate athletics, sports rights and broadcasting, and sports and gambling.
 (Day trips, additional expense \$\$\$ for students.)
 Field trips may be included.

 Prerequisite: Economics 201; Mathematics 117.

 1 unit - Fenn

 EC243 Environmental Economics

 This course develops: 1.) the tools necessary for the economic analysis of environmental and natural resource problems; 2.) the ability to apply those tools in the investigation of a real world environmental resource problem and; 3.) the insight to form policy recommendations on the basis of such analysis and investigation.
 Particular emphasis on problems of market failure, such as externalities, public goods, non-market goods, uncertainty, income distribution, inter-temporal resource allocation and policies to correct for imperfect markets.
+(Not offered 2018-19).

 Prerequisite: Economics 201.

-1 unit - Smith

-EC245 Public Economics and Policy

-The economic aspects of public revenues, expenditures and debt; the different types of taxes; the interrelationship between the activity of the private and public economy.
+1 unit EC245 Public Economics and Policy The economic aspects of public revenues, expenditures and debt; the different types of taxes; the interrelationship between the activity of the private and public economy.
+(Not offered 2018-19).
 Prerequisite: Economics 201.
 May also count as a course within the Macroeconomics/International Theme.

-1 unit - Johnson

-EC255 Intermediate Topics in Microeconomics

-Students will write and rewrite intensively on policy related topics in Economics.
-They will learn to pose a valid research question in the context of a comprehensive and cogent literature review.

-Prerequisite: Economics 201.

-1 unit EC271 Ecological Economics and Sustainability Provides an introduction to ecological economics (an interdisciplinary approach to understanding and managing the ecology and economics of our world) and introduces/extends students' understanding of sustainability (meeting the needs of the present without compromising the ability of future generations to meet their own needs).
+1 unit EC255 Intermediate Topics in Microeconomics Selected topics, with content and emphasis developed by the instructor.
+1 unit - Smith EC271 Ecological Economics and Sustainability Provides an introduction to ecological economics (an interdisciplinary approach to understanding and managing the ecology and economics of our world) and introduces/extends students' understanding of sustainability (meeting the needs of the present without compromising the ability of future generations to meet their own needs).
 It reviews options for economically efficient allocation of resources that also protect the stock of natural capital over spatial and temporal space; and investigates the application of tools of analysis and solutions to a regional management problem in the American West.
 It includes fieldwork and may involve additional expense \$\$\$.
 Students may choose to take this course for credit either in Economics (EC 271) or Environmental Studies (EV 341) if they meet the necessary prerequisite.
 (Fulfills one unit of the divisional requirement in the Social Sciences but not in the Natural Sciences.)
-May also count as a course within the Macroeconomics/International Theme (Not offered 2017-18).
-Prerequisite: Economics 141/EV 141 and Economics 201.
+May also count as a course within the Macroeconomics/International Theme Prerequisite: Economics 141/EV 141 and Economics 201.
 (Also listed as Environmental Program 341).
-1 unit EC275 Introduction to International Political Economy Examination of classic and modern conceptions of political economy.
+EC275 Introduction to International Political Economy Examination of classic and modern conceptions of political economy.
 Emphasis on understanding theory and applying it to explain political and economic outcomes within states and among states in the international arena.
 Open to International Political Economy majors and to others with consent of instructor.
 Prerequisite: Economics 201.